 - SkekMal the Hunter himself.
 Implacable, without a shred of mercy, and feared by even his fellow Skeksis.
 After seeing the others shambling about, it's quite a shock to witness just how agile the Hunter is.
 If his interactions with Rian are anything to go by, he also takes his victims alive and waits until they are awake before collecting his grisly trophies.

 - His fight with Ordon and Rian must be noted for how terrifyingly fast and brutal he is, scaling the trees to chase the Gelfling on the ground and fighting them with both pairs of arms, and not even being phased after escaping the carnivorous plants that he had dragged Ordon into with nary a scratch on him, snatching a distraught Rian up before Deet and Hup were even able to react.

 - The death of skekLach the Collector - exploding in a mass of pus over the other horrified Skeksis.
-One can only imagine what happened to his urRu/Mystic counterpart.
+One can only imagine what happened to her urRu/Mystic counterpart.

 - Several of the controlled Gelfling are released from Arathim control just after they've been strapped into the draining chairs.
 They only have a few moments of comprehension and pure horror before the process starts and they die begging and screaming in agony.

 - Then there's the guard who remained loyal to the Skeksis and told them of the other guards' uprising.
 He's Rewarded as a Traitor Deserves even as he's pleading to skekTek that he is loyal.